NomadMoth/Day-Night-Cycle-Tutorial/Tutorial.md

   We will use an input variable, ranging from 0 to 1, and then set the RenderSettings to evaluate the gradients in the lighting preset dependant on the time of day.

   Additionally, we will need to ensure that we have actually assigned a directional light, then set the colour and the rotations depending on the time of day using a loop function.

-  private void UpdateLighting(float timePercent)
+Create a private void UpdateLighting(float timePercent) and within the function write this:

     {
         RenderSettings.ambientLight = preset.ambientColour.Evaluate(timePercent);
         RenderSettings.fogColor = preset.fogColour.Evaluate(timePercent);